ab25cq/comelang/DOC-en.md

 Programming is like a chore, it never ends.
 Just when you think you're done, it's over.
 I also want to continue working on the web server and database server, and improve the vi clone called vin.
 I would like to play with the channel.
 Also, is it a microcomputer?
 I have m5stack and raspi pico.
-I had a dream of creating an OS, so I guess I'll give it a try...I think it'll take 5 years or so.
-Well, this is my confidence work. clover2 was useless unless an extension library was created, but comelang can use a C language library, so there is no need to worry about that.
-That's a big thing.
-In the end, it's a pain that if you don't use the language specified by the manufacturer, you won't be able to use the manufacturer's library.
-For free software.
-Nowadays, with AI, it has become easier to take on challenges in new fields.
+I ys, with AI, it has become easier to take on challenges in new fields.
 Would you like to try your hand at creating an OS?
 I think I can still enjoy programming.
 Please enjoy programming without sacrificing your social life.
 Please stop focusing on programming.
 Because programming never ends.
 I will continue my never-ending story.
 Well then.
 Enjoy programming!